 The following table summarizes the number of equity securities underlying outstanding option awards and unvested restricted stock units for each Named Executive Officer as of December 31, 2020.
 Certain of our Named Executive Officers have elected to defer settlement of vested restricted stock units pursuant to the terms of a deferral election.
 Vested restricted stock units are not included in the table below.
 Vested restricted stock units are reflected in the table and related footnotes under "Security Ownership of Certain Beneficial Owners and Management," "2020 Option Exercises and Stock Vested at Fiscal Year-End" and "2020 Non-Qualified Deferred Compensation Table."
-See "Compensation Discussion and Analysis-Compensation Elements-Equity Incentive Awards" for a description of equity awards granted in 2020.
+See "Executive Compensation, Say-on-Pay, Independence of Advisors- Compensation Discussion and Analysis-Compensation Elements-Equity Incentive Awards" for a description of equity awards granted in 2020.